Alibaba-Gemini-Lab/OpenPEGASUS/README.md

 **Additional Note**

-The first version of our implementation used Han et al.'s method[^Han] for the homomorphic Sin function.
+The first version of our implementation used [Han et al.'s method](https://eprint.iacr.org/2019/688.pdf) for the homomorphic Sin function.
 The reported performance of the F_mod in our paper was based on Han et al.'s method.
-On the other hand, we update the F_mod implementation of [^Bossuat].
+On the other hand, we update the F_mod implementation of [Bossuat et al.'s method](https://eprint.iacr.org/2020/1203.pdf).
 Our codes for this function are bascially taken from the [Lattigo](https://github.com/ldsec/lattigo) repo.

-[^Han]:Han et al. Better bootstrapping for approximate homomorphic encryption.
-[^Bossuat]: Jean-Philippe Bossuat et al. Efficient Bootstrapping for Approximate Homomorphic Encryption with Non-Sparse Keys

-### Requirements
+## Requirements

 - git
 - c++ compiler that supports at least C++14 standard
 - cmake version >= 3.10